ChrisHowd/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_06-automatic-enrollment-of-devices-in-dps.md

     >
     > An HSM (Hardware Security Module), is used for secure, hardware-based storage of device secrets, and is the most secure form of secret storage.
 Both X.509 certificates and SAS tokens can be stored in the HSM.
 HSMs can be used with all attestation mechanisms the provisioning service supports.
 HMS will be discussed in more detail later in this course.

-#### Task 3: Add the provisioning code

-In this task, you will enter code that completes the implementation associated with the Main method, device provisioning, device twin properties.

-1. In the code editor pane for the Program.cs file, locate the `// INSERT Main method below here` comment.

-1. To implement the Main method, enter the following code:

-    ```csharp
-    public static async Task Main(string[] args)
-    {
-        X509Certificate2 certificate = LoadProvisioningCertificate();

-        using (var security = new SecurityProviderX509Certificate(certificate))
-        using (var transport = new ProvisioningTransportHandlerAmqp(TransportFallbackType.TcpOnly))
-        {
-            ProvisioningDeviceClient provClient =
-                ProvisioningDeviceClient.Create(GlobalDeviceEndpoint, dpsIdScope, security, transport);

-            using (deviceClient = await ProvisionDevice(provClient, security))
-            {
-                await deviceClient.OpenAsync().ConfigureAwait(false);

-                // INSERT Setup OnDesiredPropertyChanged Event Handling below here

-                // INSERT Load Device Twin Properties below here

-                // Start reading and sending device telemetry
-                Console.WriteLine("Start reading and sending device telemetry...");
-                await SendDeviceToCloudMessagesAsync();

-                await deviceClient.CloseAsync().ConfigureAwait(false);
-            }
-        }
-    }
-    ```

-    This Main method is very similar to that used in the earlier lab.
-The two significant changes are the need to load the X.509 certificate and then the change to using **SecurityProviderX509Certificate** as the security provider.
-The remaining code is identical - you should note that the device twin property change code is also present.

-1. Locate the `// INSERT LoadProvisioningCertificate method below here` comment.

-1. To implement the LoadProvisioningCertificate method, insert the following code:

-    ```csharp
-    private static X509Certificate2 LoadProvisioningCertificate()
-    {
-        var certificateCollection = new X509Certificate2Collection();
-        certificateCollection.Import(certificateFileName, certificatePassword, X509KeyStorageFlags.UserKeySet);

-        X509Certificate2 certificate = null;

-        foreach (X509Certificate2 element in certificateCollection)
-        {
-            Console.WriteLine($"Found certificate: {element?.Thumbprint} {element?.Subject}; PrivateKey: {element?.HasPrivateKey}");
-            if (certificate == null && element.HasPrivateKey)
-            {
-                certificate = element;
-            }
-            else
-            {
-                element.Dispose();
-            }
-        }

-        if (certificate == null)
-        {
-            throw new FileNotFoundException($"{certificateFileName} did not contain any certificate with a private key.");
-        }

-        Console.WriteLine($"Using certificate {certificate.Thumbprint} {certificate.Subject}");
-        return certificate;
-    }
-    ```

-    As you might expect from the name, the purpose of this method is to load the X.509 certificate from disk.
-Should the load succeed, the method returns an instance of the **X509Certificate2** class.

-    > **Information**: You may be curious as to why the result is an **X509Certificate2** type rather than an **X509Certificate**.
-The **X509Certificate** is an earlier implementation and is limited in its functionality.
-The **X509Certificate2** is a subclass of **X509Certificate** with additional functionality that supports both V2 and V3 of the X509 standard.

-    The method creates an instance of the **X509Certificate2Collection** class and then attempts to import the certificate file from disk, using the the hard-coded password.
-The **X509KeyStorageFlags.UserKeySet** values specifies that private keys are stored in the current user store rather than the local computer store.
-This occurs even if the certificate specifies that the keys should go in the local computer store.

-    Next, the method iterates through the imported certificates (in this case, there should only be one) and verifies that the certificate has a private key.
-Should the imported certificate not match this criteria, an exception is thrown, otherwise the method returns the imported certificate.

-1. Locate the `// INSERT ProvisionDevice method below here` comment.

-1. To implement the ProvisionDevice method, enter the following code:

-    ```csharp
-    private static async Task<DeviceClient> ProvisionDevice(ProvisioningDeviceClient provisioningDeviceClient, SecurityProviderX509Certificate security)
-    {
-        var result = await provisioningDeviceClient.RegisterAsync().ConfigureAwait(false);
-        Console.WriteLine($"ProvisioningClient AssignedHub: {result.AssignedHub}; DeviceID: {result.DeviceId}");
-        if (result.Status != ProvisioningRegistrationStatusType.Assigned)
-        {
-            throw new Exception($"DeviceRegistrationResult.Status is NOT 'Assigned'");
-        }

-        var auth = new DeviceAuthenticationWithX509Certificate(
-            result.DeviceId,
-            security.GetAuthenticationCertificate());

-        return DeviceClient.Create(result.AssignedHub, auth, TransportType.Amqp);
-    }
-    ```

-    This version of **ProvisionDevice** is very similar to that you used in an earlier lab.
-The primary change is that the **security** parameter is now of type **SecurityProviderX509Certificate**.
-This means that the **auth** variable used to create a **DeviceClient** must now be of type **DeviceAuthenticationWithX509Certificate** and uses the `security.GetAuthenticationCertificate()` value.
-The actual device registration is the same as before.

-#### Task 4: Add the Device Twin Integration Code

-To use the device twin properties (from Azure IoT Hub) on a device, you need to create the code that accesses and applies the device twin properties.
-In this case, you wish to update the simulated device code to read a device twin Desired Property, and then assign that value to the **telemetryDelay** variable.
-You also want to update the device twin Reported Property to indicate the delay value that is currently implemented on the device.

-1. In the Visual Studio Code editor, locate the **Main** method.

-1. Take a moment to review the code, and then locate the `// INSERT Setup OnDesiredPropertyChanged Event Handling below here` comment.

-    To begin the integration of device twin properties, you need code that enables the simulated device to be notified when a device twin property is updated.

-    To achieve this, you can use the **DeviceClient.SetDesiredPropertyUpdateCallbackAsync** method, and set up an event handler by creating an **OnDesiredPropertyChanged** method.

-1. To set up the DeviceClient for an OnDesiredPropertyChanged event, enter the following code:

-    ```csharp
-    await deviceClient.SetDesiredPropertyUpdateCallbackAsync(OnDesiredPropertyChanged, null).ConfigureAwait(false);
-    ```

-    The **SetDesiredPropertyUpdateCallbackAsync** method is used to set up the **DesiredPropertyUpdateCallback** event handler to receive device twin desired property changes.
-This code configures **deviceClient** to call a method named **OnDesiredPropertyChanged** when a device twin property change event is received.

-    Now that the **SetDesiredPropertyUpdateCallbackAsync** method is in place to set up the event handler, you need to create the **OnDesiredPropertyChanged** method that it calls.

-1. Locate the `// INSERT OnDesiredPropertyChanged method below here` comment.

-1. To complete the setup of the event handler, enter the following code:

-    ```csharp
-    private static async Task OnDesiredPropertyChanged(TwinCollection desiredProperties, object userContext)
-    {
-        Console.WriteLine("Desired Twin Property Changed:");
-        Console.WriteLine($"{desiredProperties.ToJson()}");

-        // Read the desired Twin Properties
-        if (desiredProperties.Contains("telemetryDelay"))
-        {
-            string desiredTelemetryDelay = desiredProperties["telemetryDelay"];
-            if (desiredTelemetryDelay != null)
-            {
-                telemetryDelay = int.Parse(desiredTelemetryDelay);
-            }
-            // if desired telemetryDelay is null or unspecified, don't change it
-        }

-        // Report Twin Properties
-        var reportedProperties = new TwinCollection();
-        reportedProperties["telemetryDelay"] = telemetryDelay.ToString();
-        await deviceClient.UpdateReportedPropertiesAsync(reportedProperties).ConfigureAwait(false);
-        Console.WriteLine("Reported Twin Properties:");
-        Console.WriteLine($"{reportedProperties.ToJson()}");
-    }
-    ```

-    Notice that the **OnDesiredPropertyChanged** event handler accepts a **desiredProperties** parameter of type **TwinCollection**.

-    Notice that if the value of the **desiredProperties** parameter contains **telemetryDelay** (a device twin desired property), the code will assign the value of the device twin property to the **telemetryDelay** variable.
-You may recall that the **SendDeviceToCloudMessagesAsync** method include a **Task.Delay** call that uses the **telemetryDelay** variable to set the delay time between messages sent to IoT hub.

-    Notice the next block of code is used to report the current state of the device back up to Azure IoT Hub.
-This code calls the **DeviceClient.UpdateReportedPropertiesAsync** method and passes it a **TwinCollection** that contains the current state of the device properties.
-This is how the device reports back to IoT Hub that it received the device twin desired properties changed event, and has now updated its configuration accordingly.
-Note that it reports what the properties are now set to, not an echo of the desired properties.
-In the case where the reported properties sent from the device are different than the desired state that the device received, IoT Hub will maintain an accurate Device Twin that reflects the state of the device.

-    Now that the device can receive updates to the device twin desired properties from Azure IoT Hub, it also needs to be coded to configure its initial setup when the device starts up.
-To do this the device will need to load the current device twin desired properties from Azure IoT Hub, and configure itself accordingly.

-1. In the **Main** method, locate the `// INSERT Load Device Twin Properties below here` comment.

-1. To read the device twin desired properties and configure the device to match on device startup, enter the following code:

-    ```csharp
-    var twin = await deviceClient.GetTwinAsync().ConfigureAwait(false);
-    await OnDesiredPropertyChanged(twin.Properties.Desired, null);
-    ```

-    This code calls the **DeviceTwin.GetTwinAsync** method to retrieve the device twin for the simulated device.
-It then accesses the **Properties.Desired** property object to retrieve the current Desired State for the device, and passes that to the **OnDesiredPropertyChanged** method that will configure the simulated devices **telemetryDelay** variable.

-    Notice, this code reuses the **OnDesiredPropertyChanged** method that was already created for handling _OnDesiredPropertyChanged_ events.
-This helps keep the code that reads the device twin desired state properties and configures the device at startup in a single place.
-The resulting code is simpler and easier to maintain.

 1. On the Visual Studio Code **File** menu, click **Save**.

     Your simulated device will now use the device twin properties from Azure IoT Hub to set the delay between telemetry messages.